mobiedock-lmu/solar-scooter-project/Documents/SoftwareTestPlan.md

 ### 8.2.1.1 Login Test
 The following procedure tests that the user has a unique profile and login:
   1. Open a fresh install of the application.
-  2. Select "Login with Google".
+  2. Under "Create an Account", enter your information.
+  3. Use that information to log in.
-  3. Verify that a Google username and password allows access to the application.
+  3. Verify that you now have full access to the application.
 ### 8.2.1.2 Map Test
 The following procedure tests that the map interface works as intended:
   1. Open the Mobiedock application.